sagemathinc/cocalc_tutorial/handson/lab05.md

 You can create `.sage-chat` instances for the whole project.

-You can use markdown, Latex, or HTML and the messages will render once you send them to the students.
+You can use Markdown, Latex, or HTML and the messages will render once you send them to the students.

 ![render](./assets/after_latex_render.png)